-In 1947, the Ben Franklin House attracted attention for refusing to accommodate the Brooklyn Dodgers, who had stayed at the hotel for years, because of the including of Jackie Robinson, the first African-American played in Major League Baseball.
+In 1947, the Ben Franklin House attracted attention for refusing to accommodate the Brooklyn Dodgers, who had stayed at the hotel for years, because of the including of Jackie Robinson, the first African-American player in Major League Baseball.
 The Warwick opened its doors to the Brooklyn Dodgers becoming their permanent accommodations.

 During the 1938 and the 1948 elections both the Democratic National Convention and Republican National Convention used the Warwick’s facilities.
 Plus, in 1976 the Warwick was the site of the Philadelphia headquarters for Morris Udall’s primary campaign and the Carter-Mondale campaign.

 The Warwick represents an architectural style prevalent in the 1920s.
-Designed by Frank Hahn, of Baylinson and Hanh, a leading architectural firm in Philadelphia at the time, The Warwick exhibits an outstanding use of materials including limestone and brick and was heavily influenced by classical and Renaissance features.
+Designed by Frank Hahn, of Baylinson and Hahn, a leading architectural firm in Philadelphia at the time, The Warwick exhibits an outstanding use of materials including limestone and brick and was heavily influenced by classical and Renaissance features.